Yorkshire Three Peaks: The Three Peaks walk

 The Three Peaks walk of Pen-y-ghent, Whernside and Ingleborough is probably the original three peak walk within the UK.
 The first recorded ascent of the three hills was in July 1887 by J. R. Wynne-Edwards and D. R. Smith in a time of 10 hours.
 The walk covers a distance of 37.5 km to 42 km (depending on route) circuit of all three peaks with nearly 1600 m of ascent and descent.
 A challenge that many walkers aim for when undertaking the walk is to complete the walk in under 12 hours, though as Alfred Wainwright says in his book Wainwright in the Limestone Dales, "Some participants have chosen to regard the walk as a race, and this is to be greatly regretted, walking is a pleasure to be enjoyed in comfort" (edited quote).
 The route most walkers take varies from the fell race in that most traverse the 'nose' of Pen-y-ghent from Brackenbottom Moor and do not ascend from the Pennine Way.
 Additionally, Whernside is generally traversed along the right-of-way to the east, initially following the railway line, all of which can add extra distance to the route.

 For most people the route starts in the village of Horton-in-Ribblesdale, though many start from various points in the circular route, such as Chapel-le-Dale or Ribblehead Viaduct.
 Historically Chapel-le-Dale was the starting point though this probably changed when the Pen-y-ghent Cafe started running their clocking in and out service for walkers in 1968.
 The cafe is currently closed (@ March 2020) and as a result walkers can no longer register the beginning and end of their walk or pay to join the Pen-y-ghent Cafe's privately owned 'Three Peaks of Yorkshire Club'.

 The Yorkshire Dales National Park runs a voluntary Friends of the Three Peaks project.
 The proceeds of this go towards the upkeep of the paths on the route.
 Certificates, medals and membership forms are awarded by local participating businesses.

 The walking challenge

-Understandably the Three Peaks Walk is seen by many as a challenge and it has become very popular for charity sponsored walks, and Saturdays in early summer can see several hundred walkers make their way round the route.
+The Three Peaks Walk has become very popular for charity sponsored walks, and Saturdays in early summer can see several hundred walkers make their way round the route.